 Liam Robinson talks about the new Merseyrail trains

-Arriving from 2020, and with a wide range of new customer-focussed features and functions, your new, state-of-the-art trains will transform how you travel.
+Your new, state-of-the-art trains with their wide range of customer-focussed features and functions will transform how you travel.
 The trains are being built and maintained by Swiss-based manufacturer, Stadler, and will replace the near 40-year-old fleet that currently runs on the network – one of the oldest in the UK.

 The new trains will be safer – most notably in the ease in which everyone can get on and off, with step free access thanks to a sliding step.
 It will make Merseyrail the most accessible, traditional network in the country.